Ed94/VaultedVulkan/guides/Readme.md

 ## Current Guides:

+**1_Intro:** Learn about the guide's workspace.

+**2_ApplicationHandshake:** Setup vulkan <-> application communiction.
+Gather information about your machine's GPU capabilities, and learn how to setup validation the layer/s for debugging.

-**Hello Triangle Seed:** Get VT setup with a barebones renderer with Vault 3, showing a the classic rainbow triangle.
+**TriSeed:** Get VT setup with a barebones renderer with Vault 3, showing a the classic rainbow triangle.

 ## UserSpace